larisaescobar/public/content/developers/distributor/widget/advanced.md

 ### Full options example

 Example with all possible options and their default values follows.
-To get further informations about options and api call, see [reference](./reference.html).
+To get further information about the options and an API call, see the [reference](./reference.html).

 **Important: This is just an example, do not copy this directly to your website!**